NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 payload Alphanumeric 8C08D009 The tag payload contains sensor measurements recorded at the time of transmission.
 These measurements are encoded as hexadecimal strings and are decoded based on the payload version.

 rssi dBm -79 RSSI is an indication of the power level being received by the receiving radio after the antenna and possible cable loss.
 Therefore, the greater the RSSI value, the stronger the signal.
-Thus, when an RSSI value is represented in a negative form (e.g. −100), the closer the value is to 0, the stronger the received signal has been.
+Thus, when an RSSI value is represented in negative form (e.g., −100), the closer the value is to 0, the stronger the received signal has been.

-Approximately 19 million records of type 2.4GHz can be saved per 1 Gigabyte of SD card storage.
+Approximately 19 million records of type 2.4GHz can be saved per 1 gigabyte of SD card storage.

-3.2.2.3 GPS Location
+5.2.2.3 GPS Location

-gps_n.csv (Wherenis an integer that gets incremented every time the previous file exceeds 25 MB)
+gps_n.csv (Where n is an integer that gets incremented every time the previous file exceeds 25 MB)

 Headers Units Example Description